Photo by AJ_Watt from Getting Images Signature via Canva.com

 Home Upgrades You Can Skip

 Not every upgrade or renovation is an equal opportunity to increase your home's value.
-So, discuss these costly upgrades with a real estate professional before spending money you might not recoup.
+Realize you might not recoup the money you spend on the following costly upgrades.

 Garage Overhaul

-When converting your garage into a home gym or an office, you can't anticipate how the buyer will want to use the space.
+When converting your garage into a home gym or office, you can't anticipate how the buyer will use the space.
 Many people seek out large garages to use for their intended purpose.
-Maintain the integrity of the home and allow the buyer to make these larger modifications if they feel the need to.
+Maintain the home's integrity and allow the buyer to make these larger modifications if they feel they need to.

 Replacing a Bedroom